 story that their partner may not have said.
 (This could also be a name-learning activity.)

 2 Truths and a Lie

 Provide slips of paper and pens.
-Invite girls to write a few ice breaker questions such as “what’s your favorite thing to do on weekends, what’s your pet peeve, how have you changed since elementary school?”
-Put all the questions in a bag and then pass the bag around the circle, girls take turns picking a question and answering it.
+Invite participants to write a few ice breaker questions such as “what’s your favorite thing to do on weekends, what’s your pet peeve, how have you changed since elementary school?”
+Put all the questions in a bag and then pass the bag around the circle, participants take turns picking a question and answering it.
 If you don’t get to all the questions save the bag for future gatherings.

 This works well for discussions in big groups – do this first and then open it up to the whole group.

 - Talk about a recent conflict with a friend and how you resolved it (or didn’t).

 - What is the first impression you think you give people?
 How is it like or unlike the “real” you?
 What do you wish people knew or understood about you?